 The IELTS exam is divided into four parts

 Exam time: 30 minutes

-The IELTS Academic and General IELTS Listening Skills Test is one for each
+IELTS Academic and General Listening Skills IELTS test

-The person listens to each conversation once and the conversation never repeats after that.
+The student listens to each of the conversations once and the conversation is not repeated after that.

 The exam’s four conversations consist of the following:

-The first section: a conversation between two people in the context of a daily social dialogue, for example a conversation in the place of residence.
+- Section 1: It is a private conversation between two people whose dialogue takes place in an everyday social context, for example a conversation in the place of residence.

-Section Three: A conversation between approximately four people taking place in an educational or training setting, for example a discussion between a university professor and a student about a hypothesis or assignment.
+- Section 3: a conversation between many people, approximately four people, and the conversation takes place between them in an educational or training setting, such as a discussion between a university professor and a student about a hypothesis or a study task.

-Section 4: A monologue on an academic topic, for example a lecture at the university.
+- Section 4: A dialogue on an academic or research topic, such as a lecture at a university.

 IELTS test: reading skills